Joe DeLamielleure: Playing career

+High school and college

+Joe DeLamielleure attended St. Clement High School in Center Line, Michigan, where he developed into a standout offensive lineman.
+He went on to play college football at Michigan State University from 1969 to 1972.
+At Michigan State, he earned All-Big Ten Conference honors and was named a consensus All-American in 1972.
+He served as team captain during his senior season.

+Buffalo Bills

-DeLamielleure was perhaps the central figure in the "Electric Company," the Bills' offensive line that paved the way for O. J. Simpson to rush for 2,003 yards in 1973, the first player ever to break that barrier, and the only player ever to do so in a 14-game schedule.
+DeLamielleure was selected in the first round (26th overall) of the 1973 NFL draft by the Buffalo Bills.
+He was perhaps the central figure in the "Electric Company," the Bills' offensive line that paved the way for O. J. Simpson to rush for 2,003 yards in 1973—the first player in NFL history to surpass the 2,000-yard mark, and the only player to do so in a 14-game season.

-The league-leading rushing yardage mark of 3,088 yards is still the 14-game record.
-Only the 1978 New England Patriots have bettered that mark and did it in 16 games.
-Individually, Simpson led the NFL in all four major rushing categories.
-Joe also had the longest run in the NFL.
-The 2,003 yards Simpson rushed for is still the 14 game record (Eric Dickerson, Barry Sanders, Terrell Davis, Jamal Lewis, Chris Johnson, Adrian Peterson and Derrick Henry achieved their marks in 16 games).
-DeLamielleure was also on the kickoff return team that blocked for Wallace Francis, who led NFL with two return touchdowns.
-DeLamielleure played on the wedge of the kickoff return team his entire career in Buffalo.
+The Bills rushed for a league-leading 3,088 yards that season, a 14-game record.
+DeLamielleure also contributed on special teams, playing on the wedge of the kickoff return unit that blocked for Wallace Francis, who led the NFL with two kickoff return touchdowns.

-The following year, 1974, the Bills improved to 9–5 and made the playoffs.
-DeLamielleure was voted second-team All-Pro.
-In 1975 the Bills displayed one of the most potent offenses of the decade.
-They led the NFL in eleven categories, including total offense, rushing, rushing average, points, touchdowns and touchdown passes en route to an 8–6 record.
-The offensive line also allowed the fewest sacks in AFC.
-Simpson, behind the "Electric Company" achieved his second "quadruple crown" in three years and also had the longest run in NFL.
-Individually, DeLamielleure was named First-team All-Pro.
+In 1974, the Bills improved to 9–5 and made the playoffs, and DeLamielleure was named second-team All-Pro.
+In 1975, Buffalo fielded one of the most potent offenses of the decade, leading the NFL in multiple categories, including total offense, rushing, points, and touchdowns, while allowing the fewest sacks in the American Football Conference.
+DeLamielleure earned first-team All-Pro honors that season.